timbeiko/violetuml/README.md

 # Updates to Readme

-## Features in Iteration 1.2
-- Display pie chart showing the size distribution of the classes in the class mode
-- Display pie chart showing the number of outgoing messages per object in the sequence diagram
+## Running the new features
+- To compile, run `mvn clean package`
+- To launch the `.jar` editor, run `java -jar violetproduct-swing/target/violetumleditor-2.5.3.jar`

+- To run class model related features, you must create a new class model, and then click on the pie-chart or statistics button in the "Extended functions" section of the side bar.

+- To run sequence diagram related features, you must create a new sequence diagram, and then click on the pie-chart or statistics button in the "Extended functions" section of the side bar.

 ## Changes in code
 - The `.exe` package was removed because it would not compile on mac
-- To compile, run `mvn clean package`
-- To launch the `.jar` editor, run `java -jar violetproduct-swing/target/violetumleditor-2.5.3.jar`

 # Original Readme